 Don’t you just LOVE managing payroll?!
-Show of hands, please, who here just can’t wait for that time of the month (or week) to calculate employee wages, PTO, taxes, benefits, and all those super-fun things?
+Show of hands, please, who here just can’t wait for that time of the month (or week) to calculate employee wages, PTO, taxes, benefits, and all those other super-fun things?
 What?
 No one?
 What a shock!

 So what do we do?
 We turn to automation and increasingly sophisticated payroll and time and attendance software solutions.
 The issue isn’t lack of available, and often effective, payroll management applications but rather the challenge of picking the right one.
 In our research, we found over 200 different payroll software vendors, ranging from fresh new startups on the scene to familiar old faces like Kronos and (of course) Quickbooks.

-Why pick QBOP?
+Why choose QBOP?

 - Most popular software solution so very likely being used for general accounting, inventory management, invoices, etc.

-- Many available integrations
+- Many integrations available

 - Employee self service portal